Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

-Azerbaijan Airlines, the flag-carrier of Azerbaijan, allows pets to travel both in the cabin and in the hold.
 Pets in the cabin should be a maximum weight of 8kg, including the carrier, and there is a maximum size of 55 × 40 × 20cm.
-Pets are charged as the regular hand luggage rate.
+Pets are charged at the regular hand luggage rate.

 Bees Airline (Ukraine)